rebus-ink/ink-API/activityDoc.md

 }
 ```

-This will create a note that is attached to the document specified in object.inReplyTo, in the context of the publication in object.context
+This will create a note that is (optionally) attached to the document specified in object.inReplyTo, in the context of the publication in object.context (also optional)

 The specific location of the annotation within the document is specified by the oa:hasSelector object
-ADD LINK

 Possible errors:

 * 404: 'note creation failed: no publication found with id {id}' - publication id in note.context must point to an existing publication
 * 404: 'note creation failed: no document found with id {id}' - document id in note.inReplyTo must point to an existing document
-* 400: 'note creation failed: document {id} does not belong to publication {id}' - the document id in note.inReplyTo must belong to the publication in note.context
-* 400: 'create note error: {message}' - generic error that occured on createNote.
-Refer to message for more details.
-* 400 'create activity error: {message}' - generic error that occured on createActivity.
-Refer to message for more details.
+* 400: 'Validation Error on Create Note' - see details of error

-### Edit a Note
+### Update a Note

+It is possible to update the following properties of a note:

+* oa:hasSelector
+* content
+* json

 Example: